 Step 2: Take apart the bike

-You’ll need specialized tools to disassemble the bike and also to reassemble it on the receiving end.
-Before you put the parts in the box, be sure to let some of the air out of your tires.
+You’ll need specialized tools to disassemble the bike and reassemble it on the receiving end.
+Before you put the parts in the box, let some of the air out of your tires.
 If you leave them fully inflated, the tubes could pop due to pressure changes.
 Leaving a little air in the tires provides a buffer to keep your wheel rims from getting damaged — and an inner tube or a tire is much easier (and cheaper) to replace than a bent rim.

 For more instructions on how to take your bicycle apart for shipping, you’ll find helpful videos on YouTube.